pollardlab/CellWalker/README.md

 distMat = jaccard(t(ATAC_Mat))
 ```

 Now we diffuse information over the combined network.
 For this walkthrough we test possible edge weights between 10<sup>−2</sup> and 10<sup>4</sup> and compute cell homogeneity at each weight to evaluate performance.
-For 10,000 cells, without computing cell homogeneity, CellWalker takes about 8 minutes to run for a single edge weight.
+For 10,000 cells CellWalker takes about 8 minutes to run for a single edge weight on a personal computer using one core.

 ``` r
 i = length(cellTypes)